ferrocene/ferrocene/ferrocene/doc/glossary.rst

        processes.

    SSO
-       An authentication scheme that allows a user to log into multiple independent software using a single ID.
+       An authentication scheme that allows a user to login to multiple independent services with a single ID.

    THIR Lowering
        Translates the HIR into THIR.